guenterrote/NumPSLA/README.md

 An experimental research tool for pseudoline arrangements and order types

 # The main enumeration program
-NumPSLA.w is written in CWEB, it contains simultaneously the program (in C) and the documentation (in LaTeX)
+NumPSLA.w is written in CWEB.
+It contains simultaneously the program (in C) and the documentation (in LaTeX).
 ```
 ctangle NumPSLA.w
 ```
 generates the C-program NumPSLA.c.
 ```
-cweave NUMPSLA.w
+cweave NumPSLA.w
 ```
 generates the LaTeX-file NumPSLA.tex.
 For convenience, the pdf-Version of this file is available as NumPSLA-pdf.pdf.